Fedihosting-Foundation-Forks/fep/fep/a4ed/fep-a4ed.md

 - `slug`: the proposal identifier.
 The value must be enclosed within double quote marks, e.g. `"a4ed"`.
 - `authors`: A comma separated list of authors of the proposal.
 Each item of the list should contain an author's name followed by a contact address in angle brackets (e.g. `Alyssa P. Hacker <alyssa.p.hacker@email.example>`, `Alyssa P. Hacker <@alyssa.p.hacker@fediverse.example>`).
 - `status`: Indicates the proposal status.
 Can be either `DRAFT`, `WITHDRAWN` or `FINAL`.
+- `category`: Indicates the category of the proposal.
+Can be either `informational` or `implementation`.
 - `dateReceived`: Date of when the proposal was added to the repository (when status is set to `DRAFT`).
 - `dateWithdrawn`: Date of when the proposal status was set to `WITHDRAWN` (only for proposals with status `WITHDRAWN`).
 - `dateFinalized`: Date of when the proposal status was set to `FINAL` (only for proposals with status `FINAL`).